10 Steps to Successfully Promote your Tourism Event on Social Media

 To encourage people to talk about your event and share photos & videos, which is highly trusted, free word-of-mouth marketing of your event, it's a good idea to promote a relevant hashtag for your event.

-This helps bring all the online conversations around your event into one hashtag, as people will be talking about it anyway, you may has well centralise the conversation when you can.
+This helps bring all the online conversations specifically on Instagram around your event into one hashtag, as people will be talking about it anyway, you may has well centralise the conversation when you can.

 When choosing your hashtag:

 - Keep it as short and simple as possible.
-This is so it’s easy to remember, spell and doesn’t take up too much space in tweets.
+This is so it's easy to remember, spell.

-- Research what is currently being used on Twitter, Instagram and Facebook to make sure your potential hashtag isn’t being used for another reason.
+- Research what is currently being used on Instagram to make sure your potential hashtag isn't being used for another reason.

-- You can make it general or date specific – such as #adelshow or #adelshow18
+- You can make it general or date specific – such as #adelshow or #adelshow22.

 Let people know about the event #hashtag on all your online and offline customer touch points: